ergo-services/ergo/docs/actors/supervisor.md

 1. Append current timestamp to the list.
 2. Remove timestamps older than `Period` seconds.
 3. If list length > `Intensity`, intensity is exceeded.
-4. If exceeded: stop all running children with `act.ErrSupervisorRestartsExceeded` as their exit reason.
-The supervisor itself terminates with `*gen.Error{Msg: "restart intensity exceeded", Inner: <original child reason>}`.
-The original failure cause is preserved via `errors.Unwrap` so a parent supervisor can introspect it.
+4. If exceeded: stop all running children with `gen.ErrExceeded` as their exit reason.
+The supervisor itself terminates with `*gen.Error{Msg: "supervisor restart intensity exceeded (max N in Ms): ...", Wrapped: [gen.ErrExceeded, originalChildReason]}`.
+Both `gen.ErrExceeded` and the original failure cause are preserved via the wrap chain so a parent supervisor or monitor can detect the cause via `errors.Is` and recover the original reason via `Unwrap`.
 5. If not exceeded: proceed with restart.

 When a per-child counter is configured, the same algorithm runs against the child's own restart history using the child's own `Intensity` and `Period`.
 With `OnExceed: OnExceedDisable`, step 4 changes: instead of terminating the supervisor, the child is disabled (One For One) or the offending instance is dropped (Simple One For One), and the supervisor stays alive.
 With `OnExceedTerminateSupervisor` (the default), step 4 produces the same `*gen.Error` wrap as the global path.